Nicholas Paige

 Research Areas

 The bulk of my teaching and research concerns the early modern period, essentially the 17th and 18th centuries.
 My latest book is Technologies of the Novel: Quantitative Data and the Evolution of Literary Systems (Cambridge UP).
 The study, which was supported by a Guggenheim fellowship, aims to be the first quantitative history of the novel: it traces the incubation, development, and subsequent abandonment of a variety of formal devices via a systematic sampling of the production of French- and English-language novels over the years 1600-1830.
 Drawing from studies of the evolution of technological artifacts, I argue that the novel is not one evolving (or “rising”) entity, but rather a system composed of discrete forms in constant but patterned flux.
 My previous book, Before Fiction: The Ancien Régime of the Novel (U Penn Press, 2011), awarded the 2013 ASECS Gottschalk prize for best book on the 18th century, provides a history of the novel from the point of view of fictionality (for me, the notion that literary characters need not be “real people”).
-Currently, I'm working on a series of interlocking case studies that, taken together, will offer a way of modeling the evolution of cultural artifacts (and the discourses circulating around them) that departs from long-dominant modes of “historicizing.”
+Currently, I'm working on a series of interlocking longue durée case studies — of the novel, of the painted landscape, of "aesthetics" — that, taken together, offer a way of modeling the evolution of cultural artifacts that departs from long-dominant modes of “historicizing.”
+A side project on such technological evolution aims at quantifying the use of "scenes" in the (English) novel circa 1800.

 Selected Publications